padajar/padajar.github.io/_entries/education/padajar-templates.md

   - label: "reflections"
     tone: note
     body: |
-      Every time I make a LaTeX document, I find myself copy-pasting the same boilerplate every time.
+      Every time I make a LaTeX document, I find myself copy-pasting the same boilerplate.
 Eventually, I got tired enough of this, and decided to create a set of templates that has a consistent graphic identity throughout (and one that passes through to my website and CV).
 There's no point in me keeping this to myself, so now it's out in the world :)
 ---